Stopped in its tracks: How RESPOND neutralizes zero-day ransomware

 Crucially, this strain of ransomware was not associated with any publicly known indicators of compromise such as blacklisted command & control domains or malware file hashes.
 Darktrace was able to detect this never-before-seen attack based purely on its comprehensive understanding of the normal pattern of life for every device and user within the organization.
 Once the deviation from this normal behavior was identified, Antigena was able to stop it immediately – without relying on rules, signatures, or historical data.
 With autonomous response acting decisively and immediately, the security team had enough time to catch up and perform hands-on incident response work.

-Darktrace’s AI provides a potent combination: the Enterprise Immune System’s capacity to detect deviations in a device’s behavior together with Antigena acting to block connections and contain the ransomware from spreading across the enterprise.
+Darktrace’s AI provides a potent combination: Darktrace DETECT's capacity to reveal deviations in a device’s behavior together with RESPOND acting to block connections and contain the ransomware from spreading across the enterprise.
 AI-enabled Autonomous Response neutralized the threat by recognizing the lethal recipe of these unusual internal alerts and taking targeted action against the ransomware.
 This stealthy strain of ransomware is unlikely to have been noticed, let alone stopped, by a security team reliant on legacy tools.